-In the vines, we work in sustainable, responsible agriculture.
+We have been in organic conversion since 2018.
 Treatments in our vineyards are carried out exclusively in function of need, when dramatic weather events, disease risks, and harmful insect infestations that threaten the health of our harvest.
 This practice permits us to avoid any abusive, unnecessary treatments, respecting the ecosystem and human life.

-Pruning - De-budding - Removal of surplus branches and shoots - De-leafing - Removal of excess buds on new shoots - Green harvest
+– Removal of excess buds on new shoots

 Grapes are harvested and de-stemmed, pressed in a pneumatic press, then cold-settled.
 Alcoholic fermentation is temperature-controlled to preserve the fresh primary aromas of the grapes.